New Town to Historic St. Charles to Katy Trail

 Francis R. Slay Park to Shrewsbury MetroLink, Carondelet and Lemay Parks

 The River des Peres Greenway is a wide open green space that wraps around the River Des Peres as it winds its way to the Mississippi River.
-The greenway has direct connections to Francis R. Slay Park at Canterbury, the Shrewsbury Metrolink Station, the Holly Hills neighborhood and Carondelet and Lemay Parks.
+The greenway has direct connections to the Gravois Greenway via a new bridge over the River des Peres, just east of Interstate 55.
+It also connects to Francis R. Slay Park at Canterbury, the Shrewsbury Metrolink Station, the Holly Hills neighborhood and Carondelet and Lemay Parks.

 Total trail length: 9.36 Miles

 The southern portion of the St. Vincent Greenway stretches from Forest Park at Lindell to Trojan Park at Etzel Avenue and North Skinker Parkway.
 There is a paved trail that currently extends from Forest Park in front of the History Museum, along the east side of Debaliviere, across Delmar through Ruth Porter Mall Park, along Etzel Avenue to Trojan Park at the intersection of Etzel and North Skinker Boulevard.

 This section of greenway stretches through residential areas and commercial districts and is a popular route for walking and biking to connect with Forest Park on the south as well as the Delmar and Forest Park Metrolink stations.
 It also parallels the Loop Trolley tracks from the History Museum to where the paved path turns into Ruth Porter Mall Park.
 It’s also a treasured green space for getting fresh air, having a picnic or enjoying family and neighborhood get-togethers.

 Click here to download a printable Greenway Adventure Guide for the St. Vincent Greenway: Forest Park to Trojan Park.